gchurch/ASP.NET-eShop/README.md

 | DELETE /api/Products/{id} | Delete a product           | None         | None              |

 I am currently working on implementing authentication and authorization for this version of the front-end.

+## React Front-end

+I created a similar SPA front-end using React.
+The code for this is in the Web.React project.

 ## Razor Front-end